maltesie/bridge2/README.md

 > ./bridge

+### 3 Reinstall or update Bridge2

-If you install a new version of Bridge2, delete your old installation folder, unpack the new archive and run ./setup once again to set the new version up.
-After that start Bridge2 with ./bridge
+If you install a new version of Bridge2, delete your old installation folder, unpack the new archive, cd into the new bridge2 folder and follow the instructions under step 2.